cmnemoi/NYCTaxiFareLPSID/README.md

 * Deepening of our knowledge in handling Scikit-learn pipelines
 * Encountered a new problem: computation time for very large datasets
   * Discovery of libraries to accelerate it (somewhat): sklearnex and tune-sklearn

+Update 2024-11-11:
+* Add a quality "CI" workflow
+* Add a pre-commit and pre-push hooks
+* Add lint with Ruff
+* Add unit tests with Pytest